BrunoZell/CollectiveIntelligence/litepaper.md

 Each account keeps track of: balances, resource consumption, wants, commitments, action traces

-## Coordination

-- Establish wants[+domains]
-- Measure historic fulfillment of wants[+domains] on observations (realized value)
-- Estimate future fulfillment of wants[+domains] on latest observations (expected value).
-Estimation of EV is subject to the domains used for reasoning and assumptions about who will do what.
-- Given latest observations, current wants[+domains], and current commitments[+domains]: search through all possibilities and propose changes to commitments for one or more accounts
-- Evaluate all proposals and change to any plan that is more +EV.

-### Wants

-Each want is a statement about: **how do we want it?**

-Wants are represented as binary queries, stating whether that want is fulfilled or not in a given context.
-These queries are composed from semantic query interfaces of domain models.

-The context to evaluate wants on can either be sourced from historic observations, providing a measurement of realized value.
-Or it is sourced from hypothetical observations, typically derived from reasoning about the causal impact of actions, providing a measure of potential value realization (proposals) and expected value (commitments).

-### Proposals

-Each proposal is an answer to the question: **what could we do?**

-It is represented as changes to other peoples commitments.

-### Commitments

-Each commitment is a declaration of: **what will we do?**

-Commitments are represented as conditional actions.
-Conditions are either satisfied or not in a given context.
-The action derived from a matching context is then either executed or not based on the committers final behavior.

-Commiters are referred to via their network accounts and can relate to both beings and things.

 ## Economics

 Evaluating conditional actions from proposals and commitments yields an estimation of how reality expectedly is affected by it when compared to the inaction scenario.